Vincent Bugliosi: George W. Bush

-JFK assassination
+RFK assassination

 Bugliosi is on record for believing that Senator Robert F. Kennedy was the victim of a conspiracy.
-He said the following during a civil trial of the RFK assassination:

-We are talking about a conspiracy to commit murder ... a conspiracy the prodigious dimensions of which would make Watergate look like a one-roach marijuana case.
+He said the following during a civil trial of the RFK assassination: "We are talking about a conspiracy to commit murder ... a conspiracy the prodigious dimensions of which would make Watergate look like a one-roach marijuana case. ...
+The signed statements given me perhaps can be explained away, but in the absence of a logical explanation, these statements, by simple arithmetic, add up to too many bullets and therefore, the probability of a second gun."
 As a result of his research, Bugliosi came to refute conspiracy theories.

+JFK assassination

 In 1986, Bugliosi played the part of prosecutor in an unscripted 21-hour mock television trial of Lee Harvey Oswald.
 His legal opponent, representing Oswald, was the well-known criminal defense attorney Gerry Spence.
 London Weekend Television sponsored the mock trial, which followed Texas criminal trial procedure.
 It also included a former Texas judge and a jury of U.S. citizens from the Dallas area which reviewed hundreds of exhibits and listened to witnesses who testified about the assassination.
 The jury found Oswald guilty.
 Spence remarked, "No other lawyer in America could have done what Vince did in this case."